arrow-left

 What is Collaborative Funding?

 Collaborative budgeting and funding is not a new practice.
 Its original application was in the field of civic engagement, to tap into the collective intelligence of local citizens to decide how to allocate municipal funds.
-The first documented participatory budgeting took place in Porto Alegre, Brazil in 1989, to give citizens a stronger voice in political decision making.
+The first documented participatory budgeting took place in Porto Alegre, Brazil in 1989arrow-up-right, to give citizens a stronger voice in political decision making.

 To cope and thrive in today's rapidly changing environment, many organizations today want to become more self-managed, participatory and human-centered.
 While these new practices are becoming increasingly refined and established, applying these principles to decisions around money and resource management is still a struggle for most organizations.
 Yet when done well, this practice can be a very powerful starting point for creating more engagement, participation, agility and transparency in any organization.